twinfoundation/framework/packages/web/docs/reference/classes/Jwt.md

 `Promise`\<\{ `header`: `T`; `payload`: `U`; \}\>

-True if the signature was verified.
+The header and payload if verification successful.

 ***